exonum/exonum-doc/src/advanced/consensus/consensus-details.md

   `Prevote.round` round.
 - If:

-  - we have formed +2/3 `Prevote` for the same round and `propose_hash`.
+  - the node has formed +2/3 `Prevote` for the same round and `propose_hash`.
   - `locked_round < Prevote.round`
-  - we know this proposal
+  - the node knows this proposal
-  - we know all of its transactions
+  - the node knows all of its transactions

 - Then proceed to **Availability of +2/3 `Prevote`** for this proposal in the round `Prevote.round`

-- If we do not know `Propose` or any transactions, request them.
+- If the node does not know `Propose` or any transactions, request them.

 #### `Precommit` message processing